lupuleasa-core/wearehostsformemes/meta-meme.md

 Memes are **active** when they are being repeated or copied in some way.

 For ideas and memes to spread, they must be expressed.
+If not, they die out.

 &nbsp;